PyWiFeS/pipeline/README.md

 # Pipeline
 The Python data reduction pipeline for WiFeS

-## Development Version - AUTOMATION BRANCH
+## Development Version - use only AUTOMATION BRANCH

 **Note:** This version is in active development.